dusk-network/docs/src/content/docs/operator/FAQ.md

 As long as you have your mnemonic phrase stored safely, you can recover everything else.

-#### What should I do if I lose my SSH-key file?
+#### What should I do if I lose my SSH key file?
-Spin up a fresh instance, [install Rusk](/operator/installation) using the same wallet mnemonic, and let it fully sync.
-Once it's synced, stake from that node. and delete the old instance.
+1) Spin up a fresh instance and [install Rusk](/operator/installation)
+2) Restore your wallet using the previous mnemonic.
+3) [Export the consensus key](/operator/guides/node-wallet-setup/#export-consensus-key) from the restored wallet.
+4) Once the new node is fully synced, it will start participating in consensus.
+There is no need to stake again.
+You can then safely delete the old instance.

 ## How To's